demiurgeQuantified/PZModdingGuides/guides/GameTime.md

 The difference is that this one adds up to 1 every minute, not 0.8 every second.
 ### [getUnmoddedMultiplier()](https://projectzomboid.com/modding/zombie/GameTime.html#getUnmoddedMultiplier())
 This is similar to the regular **getMultiplier()**, but doesn't scale with day length.
-This one adds up to 1 every second, not 0.8.
+This one adds up to 1 every second.
 Use this when you want your effect to scale with game speedup, but shouldn't be tied to the day length.
 ### [getGameWorldSecondsSinceLastUpdate()](https://projectzomboid.com/modding/zombie/GameTime.html#getGameWorldSecondsSinceLastUpdate())
 The number of game time seconds that have passed since the last frame.
 Keep in mind that at default day length (1 hour), one in-game second is roughly 400 milliseconds, so this value will be very high even at 1x speed.